 Taezoo Park, Leo Kang and Steven Jackson

-But they also remain alive, filled with mysteries and secret languages, neglected talents and strange beauties.
-How are we to relate to this secret society of things?
+But in this moment, we are reminded: our objects remain alive, filled with mysteries and secret languages, neglected talents and strange beauties.
+How can we relate to this secret society of things?
 What values and qualities can we find in them (and in ourselves)?
-Can we come to know and engage the universe of objects differently?
-And what might that teach us about fear and wonder, imagination and care, love and struggle in the mixed world of humans and objects?
-This installation helps us to think about such questions.
-By stepping on the scale in front of the installation, the audience can interact with diverse discarded objects in different ways.
+And what might they teach us about fear and wonder, imagination and care, love and belonging in the mixed world of humans and objects?